Skip to main content

 202.633.6457, GriffinW@si.edu

 William Griffin joined Smithsonian Folkways in early 2013 and works with creative professionals in film, television, theater, video games, and advertising, as well as educators, scholars, and museum curators, to pair recordings from the Smithsonian Folkways catalog with a variety of visual and multimedia projects.
 Previously, William worked for nearly a decade in a variety of roles such as A&R, production management, and as director of music licensing at ESL Music—the independent Washington, D.C., record label founded by electronic dance music group Thievery Corporation.
-William earned a BA in English from The George Washington University, and has worked as a political media analyst and as a professional club DJ playing venues nationwide, including a longtime weekly residency at DC’s Eighteenth Street Lounge.
+William earned a BA in English from the George Washington University, and has worked as a political media analyst and as a professional club DJ playing venues nationwide, including a longtime weekly residency at D.C.’s Eighteenth Street Lounge.

 202.633.6482, HoughE@si.edu